 Addressing circular economy questions early on in the process sets the tone for the rest of the project.
 From a governance perspective, it ensures that the circular economy considerations are apt and appropriate for the business.
 This provides reassurance and top-level engagement.
 An integrated, commercial approach sends the right signal to the project team and supply chain - circular economy is integral to the success of the project, and is not something to be bolted on or engineered out.

-If you are interested in looking how to embed circular economy within your built environment project, please contact Susan Harris using the form below.
+If you are interested in looking how to embed circular economy within your built environment project, please contact Susan Harris using the form below and download our free guide below.